 - Papers with no-name will not be graded.

 - Leaving the room for any reason requires a pass and will be limited.
 You must sign out and in whenever you leave and enter.

 - Please be quiet when moving centers.
 It is important to move quickly because time is important.
 You will only have 20 minutes in each center.

 - When the bell rings do not stand.
 I dismiss you, not the bell.
 I will give you time to pack up your items.
 Please make sure you have all your items before leaving the room.
 Push in your chairs and leave in an orderly fashion.

 Please have a good attitude - do your best; if you don’t understand, ask.

 Not following classroom rules or AIM expectations will result in consequences.
 It is your choice when you break rules or AIM expectations.
 The consequences listed below outline the typical escalation of consequences for repeated offenses.
-If the offense is egregious then consequences will be elevated immediately.
+If the offense is egregious (outstandingly bad or shocking) then consequences will be elevated immediately.

 - Verbal warning